zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

          Therefore, we don't recommend using WSL when getting started.

-      These instructions must be run in a ``cmd.exe`` command prompt terminal window.
-      In modern version of Windows (10 and later) it is recommended to install the Windows Terminal application from the Microsoft Store.
+      These instructions must be run in a ``cmd.exe`` Command Prompt window.
+In modern version of Windows (10 and later) it is recommended to install the Windows Command Prompt application from the Microsoft Store.
 The required commands differ on PowerShell.

       These instructions rely on `Chocolatey`_.
 If Chocolatey isn't an option,